Nutrition and Dietetics, Bachelor of Science

 Students pursuing this major must earn a cumulative Benedictine University GPA of 3.000/4.000 for acceptance, maintenance, and program completion for graduation and become a member of the Academy of Nutrition and Dietetics.

 Students pursuing this major will need to complete general electives to fulfill the University requirement for 120 credit hours toward graduation.
-A student earning a degree or major in Nutrition and Dietetics cannot also earn a degree or major in Food and Nutrition Management.
 A student earning a B.S. in Nutrition and Dietetics can earn a major in Health Education.
 Alternatively, students can opt to select electives that are part of the graduate school affiliations or minors.
-Examples of complementary minors include Personal Fitness, Strength and Conditioning, Sports Management, Sport Coaching, Entrepreneurship, Management and Organizational Behavior, Marketing, Biology, and Psychology.
+Examples of complementary minors include Strength and Conditioning, Entrepreneurship, Management and Organizational Behavior, Marketing, Biology, and Psychology.

 Didactic Program in Nutrition and Dietetics (DPD) Verification Statement (Lisle Main Campus Only)